Software Engineers vs. Web Developers

 NEXT STEPS ON THE CAREER LADDER

 Software engineers have leg room to advance in their field.
 Extensive software engineering experience can lead to a higher-paid leadership position as a senior software engineer or software engineering manager.
-However, you can also use software engineering as a launch pad to advancing your technology career elsewhere.
+However, you can also use software engineering as a launch pad to advance your technology career elsewhere.

 Some software engineers switch careers to become computer or data scientists.
 Still, others use their industry experience to become product managers or upper management in computer systems-related companies.
 It all depends on your career goals.